This BLOG On Preparing For Mortgage After Bankruptcy And Foreclosure Was UPDATED On January 2nd, 2019

-- First thing is to consult with a mortgage lender they would like to work with and have them create a soft file.
+- First thing is to consult with a lender they would like to work with and have them create a soft file

-- Although a mortgage lender cannot process and underwrite mortgage loan application, most professional mortgage lenders will have mortgage applicants apply for a mortgage application and run a credit report on borrowers.
+- Although a lender cannot process and underwrite mortgage loan application, most professional mortgage lenders will have mortgage applicants apply for a mortgage application and run a credit report on borrowers

 - They will create a soft file like he or she is processing mortgage loan to see Preparing For Mortgage After Bankruptcy And Foreclosure

 - Use this waiting period to make changes to credit and financial profile

-- Mortgage lender might want applicant to establish more credit by advising to get secured credit cards to establish the necessary required credit tradelines required by many lenders.
+- Lender might want applicant to establish more credit by advising to get secured credit cards to establish the necessary required credit tradelines required by many lenders

 - He will probably advise to pay rental payments with checks so rental verification can be verified

 - If you have outstanding judgments, he might want you to get a payment agreement with your judgment creditor and get a payment plan